jigneshsuvariya/codenexus-mcp/README.md

 ## Server Components

 - `server.js`: The main Node.js script that runs the MCP server.
+- `server.ts`: The main TypeScript script that compiles to `dist/server.js` (which then runs as the MCP server).
 - `memory.json`: The default file used to persist the knowledge graph data.

 ## Setup and Configuration